XiaochenLi-w/XiaochenLi-w.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a postdoctoral researcher at University of Virginia, working with Prof. [Tianhao Wang](https://tianhao.wang).
-Prior to this, I was a visiting Ph.D. student at University of Virginia from April 2023 to April 2024.
-I received my Ph.D. degree in Cyberspace Security from the College of Computer Science and Technology at Zhejiang University, under the supervision of Prof. [Zhan Qin](https://person.zju.edu.cn/en/zhanqin).
+I am currently an Assistant Professor in the Department of Computer Science at the University of North Carolina at Greensboro.
+Previously, I was a postdoctoral researcher at the University of Virginia, working with Prof. [Tianhao Wang](https://tianhao.wang).
+From April 2023 to April 2024, I was a visiting Ph.D. student at the University of Virginia.
+I earned my Ph.D. in Cyberspace Security from the College of Computer Science and Technology at Zhejiang University, where I was advised by Prof. [Zhan Qin](https://person.zju.edu.cn/en/zhanqin).
 I received my B.S. degree in Information Security from China University of Mining and Technology.
-I also collaborated closely with Dr. [Weiran Liu](https://scholar.google.com/citations?user=0w_EKL0AAAAJ&hl=en) (from Alibaba Group) and Prof. [Yuan Hong](https://yhongcs.github.io/) (from University of Connecticut) during my Ph.D. journey.
+During my Ph.D., I worked closely with Dr. [Weiran Liu](https://scholar.google.com/citations?user=0w_EKL0AAAAJ&hl=en) (from Alibaba Group) and Prof. [Yuan Hong](https://yhongcs.github.io/) (from University of Connecticut).
 My recent research interests focus on Differential Privacy and Machine Unlearning.

 # Publications
+-**Benchmarking Differentially Private Tabular Data Synthesis.**

+  Kai Chen, <u>Xiaochen Li</u>, Chen Gong, Ryan Mckenna, Tianhao Wang.
+(SIGMOD 2026)

 - **From Easy to Hard: Building a Shortcut for Differentially Private Image Synthesis.**

   Kecen Li, Chen Gong, <u>Xiaochen Li</u>, Yuzhong Zhao, Xinwen Hou, Tianhao Wang.
 (S&P 2025)